-Providers for to setting up Free or Low cost email domains
+Your Options for setting up a Free or Low cost email domain

-In this post, I’ll discuss four ways to get your own email domain, with and without any additional costs.
-While there are many services available, we’ll review four very popular, reputable and affordable options, comparing the most inexpensive plans offered by each company.
-Each of these providers has more expensive plans as well that include more features.
-The providers we recommend are:
+In this post, I’ll discuss four ways to get your own email domain when you’re trying to save money.
+While there are many services available, we list four very popular, reputable and affordable options, comparing the cheapest plans offered by each company and a brief description on how to set up you email domain with each one.
+All of these providers have more expensive plans as well that include more features.
+The services we recommend are:

 - Bluehost (free with purchase of hosting plan)